web-dev-club-dsce/shoppingCart-ExpressJS/README.md

 * CSS - Serving CSS files
 and more!

-While paralelly we will be building our very own Shopping Cart Web Application that works!
+While parallelly we will be building our very own Shopping Cart Web Application that works!

 ## Steps to be followed